mtcs/rnet/README.md

 \* This network visualization was obtained using Gephi force atlas layout generator.
 Colors represent communities detected by "Fast Unfolding" Algorithm modularity algorithm and node size represent node Betweenness Centrality.

-\*\* This file was benerated with RNet using default parameters Power Law distributions and default probabilities.
+\*\* This file was generated with RNet using default parameters Power Law distributions and default probabilities.

 For more information go to our [wiki](https://github.com/mtcs/rnet/wiki).